Unity is Power: Semi-Asynchronous Collaborative Training of Large-Scale Models with Structured Pruning in Resource-Limited Clients: Experiments

-\textbf{Datasets.} We conduct experiments based on \textit{ImageNet1K}~\cite{ILSVRC15} widely used in large-scale model training, which can be found in \url{https://www.image-net.org/challenges/LSVRC/2012/2012-downloads.php}.
+\textbf{Backbones and datasets}.
+We use three ViT~\cite{dosovitskiy2020image} variants with different capabilities, as shown in Tab.\ref{model-variants}.
+We conduct experiments based on \textit{ImageNet1K}~\cite{ILSVRC15} widely used in large-scale model training.
 We randomly sample from it to get \textit{ImageNet200} with 200 classes and \textit{ImageNet300} with 300 classes respectively.
 For each dataset, we divide it into a testset on the server and a dataset on all clients.
 We further divide the latter dataset into the dispersed datasets using Dirichlet allocation~\cite{hsu2019measuring} of parameter $\alpha=1.5$.
 Furthermore, different types of clients have different capacity datasets, as shown in Tab.\ref{Es}.
 For the dispersed datasets in each client, we randomly split into train/test sets with a ratio 8:2.